Patent Disputes Forum South

 William F. Abrams

 Partner, Steptoe & Johnson LLP

-Bill Abrams, the managing partner of Steptoe’s Palo Alto office, is a seasoned trial and appellate lawyer who is, as reported by Chambers USA, “frankly brilliant at what he does; he finds the fight his client can fight, and performs very well,” as well as a “wizard of the patent bar… a courageous litigator who understands both the broader picture and the social context surrounding issues.”
+Bill Abrams, the managing partner of Steptoe’s San Francisco office, is a seasoned trial and appellate lawyer who is, as reported by Chambers USA, “frankly brilliant at what he does; he finds the fight his client can fight, and performs very well,” as well as a “wizard of the patent bar… a courageous litigator who understands both the broader picture and the social context surrounding issues.”
 He was named a “California Lawyer of the Year” by California Magazine and a Top 100 Lawyer and Top 75 IP Lawyer by The Daily Journal.

 About our General Counsel Advisor

 Vice President of Legal and Administration, General Counsel & Secretary, Toshiba America Information Systems, Inc.

 David Harshman is Vice President of Legal and Administration, General Counsel and Secretary of Toshiba America Information Systems, Inc. headquartered in Irvine, CA. This Toshiba US subsidiary provides digital products, services and solutions in the United States and Latin America covering a wide range of products including portable computers.
 Before joining Toshiba Mr. Harshman’s experience included serving in private law practice specializing in intellectual property matters.
 Prior to becoming an attorney, Mr. Harshman worked as an industrial and systems engineer in computer manufacturing and service businesses.